COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

       - log-normal
       - Natal-kick magnitude, :math:`\ln v \sim \mathcal{N}(5.67, 0.59)`.

-The full registry is available programmatically as :data:`cosmic.sample.stroopwafel.distributions.DISTRIBUTIONS`.
+If you ever want to access this, you can get the full list of registered distributions with :data:`cosmic.sample.stroopwafel.distributions.DISTRIBUTIONS`.

 How distributions are built
 ===========================

-Internally each distribution is a **base distribution** composed with a **coordinate transform**:
+Under the hood, we set each distribution up as a combination of a base distribution and a coordinate transform.
+This allows you to mix and match options:

 * the base distribution (:class:`~cosmic.sample.stroopwafel.distributions.Uniform`,
   :class:`~cosmic.sample.stroopwafel.distributions.PowerLaw`,